tushiqi/MAnorm2/README.md

-Most of the peak callers originally devised for ChIP-seq data (e.g., [MACS 1.4](https://github.com/taoliu/MACS/downloads)) also works for DNase-seq and ATAC-seq data.
+Most of the peak callers originally devised for ChIP-seq data (e.g., [MACS 1.4](https://github.com/taoliu/MACS/downloads)) also work for DNase-seq and ATAC-seq data.
 For RNA-seq data, each row of the input table should stand for a gene, and we recommend setting a cutoff (e.g., 20) of *raw read count* to define "peak" genes.